North Georgia Nighthawks

 The North Georgia Nighthawks (or UNG Nighthawks) are the athletic teams that represent the University of North Georgia (formed after the merger of North Georgia College & State University (NGCSU) and Gainesville State College in 2013), located in Dahlonega, Georgia, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference since the 2005–06 academic year.
 North Georgia's rifle team competes at the Division I level as affiliate members of the Southern Conference (SoCon).

 North Georgia competes in thirteen intercollegiate varsity sports.
 Men's sports include baseball, basketball, golf, soccer, and tennis; women's sports include basketball, cross country, golf, soccer, softball, tennis, and track and field; and the rifle team is co-ed.

-Overview
+History

 The merged school inherited the athletic legacy of NGCSU, which competed under the nickname "Saints" with a mascot of a Saint Bernard.
-Following the merger, 2013, the school's nickname was changed to the "Nighthawks," to help unify the merging schools.
+Following the merger in 2013, the school's nickname was changed to the "Nighthawks," to help unify the merging schools.
 Before joining the NCAA and the Peach Belt Conference, North Georgia competed in the National Association of Intercollegiate Athletics (NAIA) from 1970 to 2005.